tbarbette/npf-docs/docs/source/graph.rst

 For instance, if there is only one dynamic variable, a line plot will be used, with one line per series.
 If there is no dynamic variables, a barplot will be used, but a box plot can also be used.

-Below, npf-run gave two series to the grapher (current and last commit), while the test script generate a matrix of Burst and Lengths, that is 2 dynamic variables and only a barplot can render multiple variables at the same time.
+Below, npf gave two series to the grapher (current and last commit), while the test script generate a matrix of Burst and Lengths, that is 2 dynamic variables and only a barplot can render multiple variables at the same time.

 .. image:: https://github.com/tbarbette/npf/raw/main/doc/sample_graph.png